mariapoveda/wot-ontology/README.md

 ## Development process

-Once the ontology is implemented, it has to be evaluated and documented before its publication.
+Once the ontology is implemented (for this step you can use an ontology editor like [Protégé](http://protege.stanford.edu/)), it has to be evaluated and documented before its publication.

-Ontology Evaluation
+### Ontology Evaluation
 The ontology has to be evaluated according to syntactic, model and semantic errors.
 The ontology developers have to guarantee that the ontology meets all the requirements identified.

 ### Ontology Documentation